 Natural Light:

-Based on a study by Harvard Business Review, when there isn’t enough natural light in the office, employees feel tired and unproductive.
+According to a study by Harvard Business Review, when there isn’t enough natural light in the office, employees feel tired and unproductive.

 Minimum distractions: